 - maximum quantities of oil and/or gas to be produced and saved or flared/vented in the period of the requested EWT (in tonnes and cubic metres)

-“Relevant Works” is defined as: “any structure and any other works whatsoever which are intended by the Licensee to be permanent and are neither designed to be moved from place to place without major dismantling nor intended by the Licensee to be used only for searching for Petroleum”
+“Relevant Works” are defined as: “any structure and any other works whatsoever which are intended by the licensee to be permanent and are neither designed to be moved from place to place without major dismantling nor intended by the licensee to be used only for searching for Petroleum”

 Similar to the requirements at the well consent stage, the following letters are required.